lesterpjy/uva_msai_vault/README.md

 # uva_vault
-Obsidian Vault of my notes at UvA MSAI
+Obsidian Vault of my notes at UvA MSAI.
+For better viewing experience, load the vault with Obsidian.